macnick/photo-app-6/README.md

 # PhotoApp with Rails 6

 This is a project from the Udemy's Ruby on Rails course.
+I recreated it using Ruby on Rails 6.1.3.

-- Ruby version
+- Ruby 2.7.1

 - System dependencies